Female business owner in restaurant

 • Awesome Foundation Grants.
 Each month, the Awesome Foundation awards grants of $1,000 to individuals and groups looking to fund various projects.
 The Awesome Foundation is made of 84 independently-run chapters, with members contributing to a micro-funding pool that goes towards grant projects.
 Though funding is not limited to businesses, startups, and small businesses have been among the recipients of the monthly grants.
 Applications are accepted on a rolling basis.

 • The Freed Fellowship Grant.
-This grant offers a monthly $500 to qualifying business owners in the US.
-Applicants are evaluated based on a “5C Framework”, which assesses various aspects of applicants’ business.
+U.S.-based small business owners can apply for a monthly $500 grant from The Freed Fellowship.
+Applicants are evaluated based on the 5C Framework, which assesses various aspects of applicants’ business.
 Along with the grant, applicants receive feedback on their business and a two-month free membership in the Freed Studio, a community of ambitious business owners.
 Grant recipients are also eligible for an end-of-year grant of $2,500.

 • GoFundMe Small Business Relief Fund.
 GoFundMe’s Small Business Relief Fund will match $500 grants to qualifying small businesses that have been negatively impacted by COVID-19 and raise at least $500 through a GoFundMe campaign.
 The fund is backed by GoFundMe and corporations like Intuit QuickBooks, Yelp, GoDaddy, and Bill.com.
 Small business owners with existing campaigns can add the hashtag #SmallBusinessRelief to their campaign and fill out this form to confirm their business.

 • Skip Monthly Grants.
 Small business aggregator Skip offers monthly grants for U.S.-based small business owners and entrepreneurs; grants are typically set at $1,000, though the exact amount varies by Skip’s monthly YouTube revenue.
 To be considered, you must have a Skip account and add the monthly grant to your Funding Assistant, as well as be subscribed to Skip’s YouTube channel.
-Application dates for the next round of $1,000 Skip Grants will be announced soon.
+Deadlines for the next round of grant applications are expected to be announced soon.

 • Small Business Digital Readiness Program.
 In partnership with Verizon, National ACE has developed a digital readiness program to help small business owners succeed in a digital world.
 The free online curriculum includes expert coaching, peer networking, and other resources to support your small business.
 Those who register for the program and take two courses are eligible for a $10,000 grant.
 This opportunity is rolling and you can learn more at the program’s webpage.